couchbaselabs/node-ottoman/vuepress/guides/quick-start.md

 ```

 Ottoman does support other data types like `boolean`, `number`, and `Date`.
-A model can also define indexes, but for now we will skip this,
+A model can also define indexes, but for now, we will skip this,
 as we already set up indexes manually in the prerequisites.

 ## Create New User Documents